JFK Witness Deaths: Why Wikipedia, HSCA, Bugliosi and Posner got it Wrong

 Approximately 1400+ material witnesses related to the JFK Assassination are referenced in “Who’s Who in the JFK Assassination” by Michael Benson.
 In JFK Calc, there are 120 JFK-related suspicious deaths.
 The best estimate is that 99 were unnatural (83 homicides, 8 accidents, 4 suicides and 4 unknown).
 Officially, 78 were unnatural.
 But the HSCA noted just 21 deaths. http://www.cassiopaea.org/cass/jfkdeaths.htm

 The probability of at least 30 unnatural deaths is ZERO based on average (unweighted) U.S. mortality rates.
 For the JFK-witness group, the probability is ZERO of at least 12 deaths (due to the lower average mortality rate).
 But there were at least 97 unnatural deaths.
-The unweighted probability based on national unnatural mortality rates is E-40.
+The probability is E-40 based on national unnatural mortality rates.
 The correct probability based on JFK-weighted rates is E-112.

-Of the 552 witnesses who testified at the Warren Commission in 1964, 29 died suspiciously from 1964-78.
-Of the 29, at least 20 died unnaturally.
+Of the 552 witnesses who testified at the Warren Commission in 1964, at least 30 died suspiciously from 1964-78 (20 unnaturally).
 The probability is E-18.
 Of the 20 unnatural deaths, 17 were homicides.
 Only 7 unnatural deaths would normally be expected in the 15 year period.

 The average homicide rate for 1964-78 was 0.000084.
 The probability that in 1964-78 there would be 81 homicides among 1400 material witnesses is E-102.

 Even if there were 25,000 FBI interviews, how many were material witnesses?
 Probably no more than 1500.
-The probability of 81 homicides among the inflated 25,000 from 1964-78 is 1 in 6 trillion.
-Only 31 homicides would normally be expected from that group over a 15 year period.
+The probability of 81 homicides among 25,000 from 1964-78 is 1 in 6 trillion.
+Only 31 homicides would normally be expected over a 15 year period.